CNES/sensorsio/README.md

 *  Image and geographical spatial subsetting
 *  Supports registration offsets computed by StackReg

-See [this notebook](https://gitlab.cnes.fr/cesbio/sensorsio/-/blob/master/notebooks/sentinel2.ipynb) for an in depth review of the capabilties with Sentinel2 class.
+See [this notebook](https://gitlab.cnes.fr/cesbio/sensorsio/-/blob/master/notebooks/sentinel2.ipynb) for an in depth review of the capabilties with ```Sentinel2``` class.

+### Venus L2A (Theia)

+For **Venus L2A** products from Theia, it offers:
+*  Convenient attributes like day of year or sensor id
+*  Selective read of desired bands and masks
+*  On-the-fly resampling of 20m bands to 10m while reading
+*  On-the-fly projection to a different Coordinates Reference System while reading
+*  Image and geographical spatial subsetting
+*  Supports registration offsets computed by StackReg

+See [this notebook](https://gitlab.cnes.fr/cesbio/sensorsio/-/blob/master/notebooks/venus.ipynb) for an in depth review of the capabilties with ```Venus``` class.

 ## Installation